reswitched/reswitched.github.io/_posts/2017-12-29-Development-Setup.md

 To start with, you'll need to install a collection of base development tools, along with llvm5/clang5, python3 and cmake.

-- For MacOS, run `brew install python3 cmake llvm`.
+- For MacOS, run `brew install python cmake llvm squashfs`.

   For compatibility reasons, llvm is installed under `/usr/local/opt/llvm` to avoid conflicting with the rest of the system.
 You should add that to your PATH :